eneax/gatsby-landing-page-arty/README.md

   Gatsby Landing Page - Arty
 </h1>

-Landing Page built with Gatsby, CSS Grid, styled-components, GraphQl and Contentful.
+Landing Page built with Gatsby, CSS Grid, styled-components, GraphQL and Contentful.
+The entire project is hosted on Netlify.